ShaoG-R/ranged-mmap/README.md

 ## How It Works

 1. **Memory Mapping**: The file is memory-mapped using `memmap2`, making it accessible as a continuous memory region
-2. **Range Allocation**: `RangeAllocator` sequentially allocates non-overlapping ranges
+2. **Range Allocation**: Allocators provide non-overlapping ranges:
+   - `sequential::Allocator`: Simple sequential allocation for single-thread use
+   - `concurrent::Allocator`: Wait-free atomic allocation for multi-thread scenarios
+3. **4K Alignment**: All allocations are aligned to 4K boundaries for optimal I/O performance
-3. **Type Safety**: `AllocatedRange` can only be created through the allocator, guaranteeing validity
+4. **Type Safety**: `AllocatedRange` can only be created through the allocator, guaranteeing validity
-4. **Lock-Free Writes**: Each thread writes to its own `AllocatedRange`, avoiding locks
+5. **Lock-Free Writes**: Each thread writes to its own `AllocatedRange`, avoiding locks
-5. **Manual Flushing**: Users control when data is synchronized to disk for optimal performance
+6. **Manual Flushing**: Users control when data is synchronized to disk for optimal performance

 ## Comparison